Brenda Buttner, Fox News Host Dies After Cancer Battle

 Brenda Buttner, host of Bulls & Bears on Fox News has died at 55.
-The news network confirmed her passing to PEOPLE magazine.
-Buttner’s colleague, Neil Cavuto shared an emotional tribute on his show, describing the mother of two daughters as a woman of depth, who poured all her heart into her business journalism.
+The news network confirmed her passing to People magazine.
+Buttner’s colleague Neil Cavuto shared an emotional tribute on his show, describing the mother of two daughters as a woman of depth, who poured all her heart into her business journalism.

 “She took stock of life much more than any stock in life.
 It’s what separated her from everyone else in this business…Brenda had depth…Brenda Buttner made us watch a business show with heart.
 Her heart.
 Her spirit.
 She democratized dollars and just made sense…Business journalism is never going to be the same…Brenda Buttner, gone way too soon at 55.”